 - Eco friendly refrigerant that reduces the carbon imprint that negatively impacts our environment

 - Matched coil solutions for enhanced reliability and guaranteed cooling and heating performance

 Is it legal to install Dry Charge units?

 Definitely.
 There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, however, it can only be used as a repair to an existing system.

 What about the warranty?

 Major manufacturers have a standard 5-year parts warranty on dry charge units.
 While this provides industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.

-It is likely that as a result of supply and demand, the answer to this question is “yes – we do anticipate R-22 refrigerant to get pricey”.
-As the phase out process of R22 continues, new R-22 refrigerant production will progressively be reduced, with full elimination of its production in 2020.
+It is likely that as a result of supply and demand, R-22 refrigerant will become more expensive.
+As the phase out process of R22 continues, new R-22 refrigerant production will gradually be reduced, with full elimination of its production in 2020.
 Until that date, indications are that there will likely be sufficient supply to meet the current demand.

 If you have more questions about refrigerant, we encourage you to contact Bryant Heating & Cooling Service Experts for clarification.